facebookresearch/deit/README_3things.md

 ## MLP patch projection
 We propose to replace the linear patch projection by an MLP patch projection (see class [hMLP_stem](models_v2.py)).
-A key advantage is that this pre-processing stem is compatible and improves mask-based self-supervised training like BeiT, MAE, iBoT and SplitMask.
+A key advantage is that this pre-processing stem is compatible with and improves mask-based self-supervised training like BeiT.

 <img src=".github/hmlp.png" height="190">